Republicans, UW clash over abortion ban proposal

 “Time and again, surveys have shown by an overwhelming margin that the public does not want to see taxpayer dollars used to subsidize abortions or abortion providers,” he said in written statements to the committee.
 “Please join us in putting a stop to it.”

 Robert Golden, dean of the University of Wisconsin School of Medicine and Public Health, pleaded with the committee to drop the bill.
-He insisted the Accreditation Council for Graduate Medical Education would pull the medical school’s accreditation if it can’t provide abortion training in its curriculum.
+He insisted the Accreditation Council for Graduate Medical Education would pull the medical school ob/gyn program’s accreditation if it can’t provide abortion training in its curriculum.

 That will lead to would-be gynecologists enrolling elsewhere, exacerbating a shortage in Wisconsin, he said.